 1. PCF firstly determines one or more UEs for an application are in home routed roaming case, then the PCF in home network subscribes service experience analytics of an application for these UEs to the H-NWDAF by triggering the Nnwdaf_AnalyticsSubscription_Subscribe service operation.
 The parameters included in the service operation are defined in clause 6.4.1 of TS 23.288 [5].
 In addition, optionally, a HR roaming indicator and the V-PLMN ID should be also included in the service operation to help H-NWDAF know that the UEs are in HR roaming case.
 Alternatively, the H-NWDAF can also query the UDM to know that the UEs are in HR roaming case.

 2. H-NWDAF discovers the V-NWDAF by using the V-PLMN ID via NRF and then subscribes the service experience analytics in the visited network to the V-NWDAF by triggering the Nnwdaf_AnalyticsSubscription_Subscribe service operation.
+Before subscribing analytics to the V-NWDAF, the H-NWDAF may check VPLMN specific user consent information from the HPLMN UDM, which indicates whether the user authorizes HPLMN to consume its data collected or analytics generated in specific VPLMN.
+If the VPLMN specific user consent information is not granted, then the H-NWDAF does not perform the step 2 to obtain analytics from VPLMN.

 3. V-NWDAF collects data in the visited network for the UE by using the procedures as defined in clause 6.2.2 of TS 23.288 [5].